Wembley Central rail crash: Medical board

-The investigation turned its attention to the medical board when it was discovered that the driver Ronald Armstrong (born 25 July 1921) was found to have an unusual medical history.
+The investigation turned its attention to the medical board when it was discovered that the driver Ronald Armstrong (born 25 July 1921) had an unusual medical history.
 Armstrong regularly informed the board about suffering episodes of irregular disturbed vision that occurred three to four times a year without warning.
 Armstrong said he did not have such an episode when driving a train although he did suffer disturbed vision while driving his car.

 Armstrong had also suffered from morning headaches which dated back many years which often occurred when getting up.
 Although the symptoms were dull, never severe and frontal in situation, he slept well but tended to wake in the early hours.
 He also suffered from bouts of indigestion, which was treated with bicarbonate of soda.
 Armstrong also suffered from panic attacks with an episode occurring before the accident.
 One medical condition he no longer suffered from was breathlessness and he also lost his sense of smell 18 months before the accident occurred.

-Another medical condition that featured in the enquiry was Short Period Amnesia, a rare condition that could incapacitate a driver while still allowing him to remain upright and operate his train.
+Another medical condition that featured in the enquiry was short period amnesia, a rare condition that could incapacitate a driver while still allowing him to remain upright and operate his train.
 This and other conditions were brought to the attention of the investigating officer and a panel of eminent doctors.
 The possibility of this condition being present was a factor in the decision not to prosecute the driver.

 Recommendations

-The investigating officer noted the failure of two technical devices to prevent this accident.
-These being the dead mans handle and the Automatic Warning System (AWS).
-A driver suffering from Short Period Amnesia would continue to hold the former and cancel the latter while not taking effective action to slow or stop his train.
+The investigating officer noted the failure of two technical devices to prevent this accident, these being the dead man's handle and the Automatic Warning System (AWS).
+A driver suffering from short period amnesia would continue to hold the former and cancel the latter while not taking effective action to slow or stop his train.
 He recommended adoption of a vigilance device to ensure the driver was alert and an improved form of AWS.